Michael Shenton: Biography

-Shenton is a product of the Castleford Academy set up, beginning his professional career in 2004.
+Shenton is a product of the Castleford Tigers academy set up, beginning his professional career in 2004.
 Shenton was a member of the England Elite Training Squad as well, alongside his former Castleford Tigers teammate Joe Westerman.
 The 2010 Engage Super League season was Shenton's last season with his home town club before signing a three-year deal with St. Helens on 3 August 2010.
 He returned to the Tigers in 2013.

 Club career

 Castleford Tigers

 Shenton made his Castleford Tigers début on 1 May 2004 in a 28 v 42 defeat by Wigan Warriors.
 That year he was also a member of the winning U18s Academy Grand Final Side that played against St. Helens.

 In 2005, Shenton was establishing himself as a first team regular in the squad as a winger.
 As the season went on, Shenton moved into the centre of the side at the time.
 Tigers Head Coach David Woods said he was like NRL and Penrith Panthers Star Luke Lewis.
 Also in that year, Shenton played in the Northern Rail Cup Final against Hull Kingston Rovers.
-Shenton also played in the National League Grand Final against Whitehaven Rugby League, which Castleford won 36-8.
+Shenton also played in the National League Grand Final against Whitehaven Rugby League, which Castleford won 36–8.

 2006 was another bad year for the Tigers, but it was a good year personally for Shenton who gave a good account of himself and showed that he was of Super League quality.
-Shenton had many rugby league pundits talking about him after his performance in Castleford Tigers 80th anniversary game on 16 July, in which they defeated Leeds Rhinos 31-30.
+Shenton had many rugby league pundits talking about him after his performance in Castleford Tigers 80th anniversary game on 16 July, in which they defeated Leeds Rhinos 31–30.
 At the end of the season, Castleford were relegated and there were a lot of Super League clubs, including Wakefield Trinity Wildcats and Hull FC, chasing Shenton.

 2007 saw Shenton stay loyal with his home-town club.
 It was a great season for both the Tigers and Shenton.
 Shenton was named in the National League One Dream Team, and was a member of the squad that won the National League One Champions trophy (finishing 1st in the league).
 He was a member of The National League One Grand Final team that won Cas promotion back to Super League.
 There were still a lot of super league clubs, including Bradford Bulls, chasing Shenton.

-On 23 August 2008, Shenton made his 100th appearance for the club in a 44-24 victory against Warrington Wolves.
+On 23 August 2008, Shenton made his 100th appearance for the club in a 44–24 victory against Warrington Wolves.
 At the Tigers' end of season awards, Shenton won Back of The Year.
 2009 showed Shenton grow as a senior player in the squad.
 At the Tigers' end of season awards, Shenton won Back of The Year again.
 He also won the Castleford Tigers Supporters Club's Special Achievement Award.

 2010 proved to be Shenton's last season of his first spell with the Tigers.

 Shenton finished his time with the Tigers against his new club, St Helens, in their last league game at Knowsley Road.
-Shenton was the 2nd longest serving Castleford player in the squad, behind team mate Craig Huby.
+Shenton was the 2nd longest serving Castleford player in the squad, behind teammate Craig Huby.